 MSF teams in West Africa are still seeing critical gaps in all aspects of the response, including medical care, training of health staff, infection control, contact tracing, epidemiological surveillance, alert and referral systems, community education and mobilisation.

-MSF has been responding to the outbreak since March, and currently has a total of 3,253 staff working in Guinea, Liberia and Sierra Leone, treating a rapidly increasing number of patients.
+MSF has been responding to the outbreak since March, and currently has more than 3,384 staff working in Guinea, Liberia, Sierra Leone and Mali, treating an increasing number of patients.

-Twenty-one MSF staff have been infected with Ebola since March, six of whom have recovered.
+Since the response began, 24 MSF staff members have fallen ill with Ebola, 11 of whom have recovered.
 The vast majority of these infections were found to have occurred in the community.

 * Admissions include all suspected, probable and confirmed cases.